UDL Fellows Program

 2. Improve access and inclusion in on-campus, online and hybrid teaching and learning environments with a focus on barriers for students with disabilities or other accommodations.

-3. Cultivate a network of practitioners with expertise in applying UDL approaches in the design and delivery of courses across a range of disciplines and who will promote awareness of UDL amongst faculty and staff across UBC.
+3. Cultivate a network of practitioners who are skilled in applying UDL approaches to teaching and learning contexts in various academic discipline and committed to raise awareness of UDL among faculty and staff across the university community.

-4. Develop a range of strategies and resources to help increase support for accessibility in UBC courses and on its campuses.
+4. Develop a range of strategies and resources that will expand support for accessibility within university practices and courses, promoting a more inclusive learning environment for all.

 View the full Teaching and Learning Enhancement Funding (TLEF) description of this program.